Slack Integration

 Section titled “Troubleshooting”Not receiving messages?

-- Verify the Slack connection is still active (check for “Connected” status)
+- Verify the Slack connection is still active (check for “Connected to [workspace]” status)

-- Ensure the selected channel still exists and the bot has access
+- Ensure the selected channel still exists and hasn’t been archived

-- Check that the listener is active and connected to the Slack notification
+- Check that your listener is active and connected to the Slack notification

 Connection expired?